StackVista/stackstate-docs/develop/tutorials/push_integration_tutorial.md

 ## Prepare the tutorial

-The StackState agent container uses the root directory of this repository for it's configuration files.
+The StackState Agent container uses the root directory of this repository for it's configuration files.

 Before running the example, you need to configure the sample project with your StackState instance URL and API key.